WokLibCodeClub/SpaceRace/step02-create_rock/readme.md

   reset_rock(rock)
 ```

-Currently, if we call this function, it will create the rock, set the position and heading,
-but do nothing else with it.
+Currently, if we call this function, it will create a rock, set the position and heading, but do nothing else with it.
-When the function gets to the end, the `rock` object will no longer be accessible and will eventually destroyed.
-In order to keep/store the rock after the function finishes, the rock is returned from the
+When the function gets to the end, the `rock` object will no longer be accessible and will eventually be destroyed.
+In order to keep/store the rock after the function finishes, the rock is *returned* from the
 function by using the `return` keyword:

 ```python